Ford to buy San Francisco shuttle service in mobility push

 Ford has already begun small, pilot shuttle programs in Kansas City, Missouri, and Dearborn, Michigan.

-Other carmakers experimenting with mobility services include General Motors (GM.N), Fiat Chrysler (FCHA.MI), Volkswagen (VOWG_p.DE) and BMW (BMWG.DE).
+Other carmakers experimenting with mobility services include General Motors, Fiat Chrysler, Volkswagen and BMW.
+(Reporting by Alexandria Sage; Editing by Jeffrey Benkoe)

-Ford on Thursday lowered its 2016 adjusted pre-tax profit forecast to $10.2 billion from the at least $10.8 billion it forecast in July because of a $640 million charge for an expanded vehicle recall.
+Jan 30 Oil and natural gas producer Chevron Corp said it would give its top executive fewer stock options after shareholders expressed concern about executive pay.

+* Biocryst announces the acceptance of Peramivir MAA filing by the European Medicines Agency Source text for Eikon: Further company coverage: